-Curia is a Contract Development and Manufacturing Organization with over 30 years of experience, an integrated network of 29 global sites and over 3,500 employees partnering with customers to make treatments broadly accessible to patients.
-Our biologics and small molecule offering spans discovery through commercialization, with integrated regulatory and analytical capabilities.
-Our scientific and process experts and state-of-the-art facilities deliver best-in-class experience across drug substance and drug product manufacturing.
-From curiosity to cure, we deliver every step to accelerate and sustain life-changing therapeutics.
+Curia is a global contract research, development, and manufacturing organization (CDMO) with over 30 years of experience.
+With an integrated network of 20+ facilities worldwide and a team of 3,000+ dedicated professionals, we specialize in partnering with biopharmaceutical customers to bring life changing therapies to market.
+Our offerings in small molecules, generic APIs, and biologics span discovery through commercialization, with integrated regulatory, analytical, and sterile fill-finish capabilities.
+Our scientific and process experts, along with our regulatory-compliant facilities, delivera best-inclass experience across drug substance and drug product manufacturing.
+From curiosity to cure, we are your trusted ally in accelerating life-changing therapeutics.
 Learn more at curiaglobal.com